Changissnz/goals/README.md

 are not unique to the United
 States.
 I can name many
 nations that practice these
-two points of the top of
+two points off the top of
 my head.

 I suppose that the scale